jamescadd/ChatGPT-GameRec/README.md

 Replace values from the template with your actual values:

-- YouTube Transcript API Key
+- YouTube Data API v3 Key

 ## Execution